brandon-sexton/pysmad/README.md

 - Open issues to allow discussion of the appropriate structure when meaningful destinations do not exist

 ## License
-This packages is not intended for commercial use.
-By using this package, you agree to make any source code publicly available.
+This packages is not intended for commercial use; however, it is not strictly prohibited.
+Insead, you may use this package for commercial use assuming you make any source code publicly available when using this package.